keboola/blog/_posts/2019-01-21-integrating-50-marketing-data-sources.md

 Though the effort of Chris and all those who were involved and an agile approach to the problem, we made all this possible in 90 days.

 Not long after we started to see the benefits.
-The CSC staff in particular were able to deliver 206% growth in marketing qualified leads.
+The DXC staff in particular were able to deliver 206% growth in marketing qualified leads.

 We then added additional value by using backend Redshift transformation to interconnect the disparate data sets.
-We created and stored daily snapshots to provide CSC with more in-depth historical records, and generated data-health checks to produce warnings in case any of the various data streams weren’t available.
+We created and stored daily snapshots to provide DXC with more in-depth historical records, and generated data-health checks to produce warnings in case any of the various data streams weren’t available.
 Also, we made it easy to connect CRM to BI tools for more complex analysis and reporting, when needed.

 The icing on the cake was that the digital marketing team at Computer Science Corporation won the prestigious ITSMA Diamond Marketing Excellence Award for this project.